 The main shades of its landscape are white and blue.
 The white of its sandy beaches and massive dunes, the green-blue of its amazing waters and some hammocks scattered here and there complete the perfect tropical scene.

-A terrestrial paradise where giant dunes sit just beside cosy lagoons and where colorful kite-surfing boards dot the huge waves hitting against the untarnished shores.
-A spellbinding mix of desert, green forests, beaches, bays and crystal waters forms the overwhelming variety of views that consciously pose for cameras, artists or just tourists in awe.
+A terrestrial paradise where giant dunes sit beside cozy lagoons and colorful kite-surfing boards dot the huge waves hitting against the untarnished shores.
+A spellbinding mix of desert, green forests, beaches, bays, and crystal waters forms the overwhelming variety of views that consciously pose for cameras, artists, or just tourists in awe.

-Due to the abundance of seafood, our meals were mainly based on lobster, shrimps and fish, and although lately I’ve been adopting a vegetarian diet whenever I can, I managed to get fish-free dishes only a couple of times, once a great salad with veggies mixed with fruits, once the typical bean and rice-based Baião de Dois and once a delicious tapioca filled with cheese, tomato and oregano.
+Due to the abundance of seafood, our meals were mainly based on lobster, shrimp, and fish, and although lately, I’ve been adopting a vegetarian diet whenever I can, I managed to get fish-free dishes only a couple of times, once a great salad with veggies mixed with fruits, once the typical bean and rice-based Baião de Dois and once delicious tapioca filled with cheese, tomato and oregano.

-During our tours I had the chance to see many houses were on sale, and the place is quickly becoming a favorite for foreigners, mainly Europeans, from Italians to Portuguese, looking into either making Jericoacoara their paradise retirement spot or changing their life by opening a new business there, be it a pousada (small hotel) or a kitesurfing course, one of the attractions why Jeri is famous for.
+During our tours, I had the chance to see many houses on sale.
+The place is quickly becoming a favorite for foreigners, mainly Europeans, from Italians to Portuguese, looking into either making Jericoacoara their paradise retirement spot or changing their life by opening a new business there, be it a pousada (small hotel) or a kitesurfing course, one of the attractions why Jeri is famous for.

-Certainly, as of now the prices are still very affordable if compared to Europe.
-Hopefully this is not a bubble, but just in case, if you are into a life change, you might want to enquire sooner rather than later.
+Certainly, as of now, the prices are still very affordable compared to Europe.
+Hopefully, this is not a bubble, but just in case, if you are into a life change, you might want to enquire sooner rather than later.